Medical Laboratory Technician Associate Degree Program

 How do I Start a Medical Lab Technician AAS Program?

 One of the primary paths to becoming a Medical Lab Technician is through an accredited program.
 Such credentials give you a leg up in the application process and provide you with fundamental skills to succeed in this interesting career.
-At Rockford Career College, our Medical Lab Technician AAS Program is accredited by the Accrediting Bureau of Health Education Schools (ABHES).

 Curriculum for this program includes clinical chemistry, hematology, phlebotomy, immunology, parasitology, and microbiology.
 The program also includes an externship in a healthcare setting prior to graduation, providing real-world work experience.
 This program also includes general education courses to meet the requirements of an associate degree program including, math, psychology, government, ethics, critical thinking, success strategies, and written and oral communications.
 Upon successful completion of the program, you have the ability to sit for the American Medical Technologists (AMT) Certification Credentialing Exam for Medical Laboratory Technician (MLT).